SimplexCC/sell-docs/source/includes/_get-quote.md

 The exchange rate: how much to multiply `source_amount` by in order to get the equivalent amount in `requested_currency`.

 ### quote_id ###
-#### (uuid)
+#### (id)

-An id generated for this quote.
-Keep this id and pass it back to Simplex when creating a transaction based on it.
+An identifier generated for this quote.
+Keep this identifier and pass it back to Simplex when creating a transaction based on it.

 ## Transports ##